TrevBot17/Capstone/README.md

 2. Run the `duplicate_removal.py` file to remove articles that are either identical or different URLs that redirect to the same or nearly identical articles.
 3. Run the `inv_index.py` file to build the inverted index from your previously generated corpus.
 Again, make sure that the `working_dir` variable is set to your current directory.
 This file should output the inverted index of the corpus as a pickle file to your working directory.
 You should also run the `text_summaries.py` file to create another pickle file in your working directory containing the text summaries associated with each URL in the corpus.
 4. Run `app.py` to build our search engine webpage running on your local machine.
+5. Add details about `evaluation` and prec-rec python functions

 Once these steps are complete, you can run the project from your terminal: